bikram20/calico-networking-lab/lab-3/README.md

 B>* 10.10.235.192/26 [20/0] via fe80::a00:27ff:fefb:9494, swp1, 00:20:09
 ```

 As expected, the master gets ready as soon as you advertise the loopback.
-Need to address an outstanding issue (might be a config), where ALL the loopbacks are being advertised by ALL the nodes, even if we put the nodeselector.
-This is work-in-progress, might be just a config issue with BGP.